plamena-art/MakeUp-Quiz/MakeUpQuiz/src/com/goanna/README.md

-2. Which of these collection class has the ability to grow dynamically? a.Array b.Arrays c.ArrayList d.(None of these)
+2. Which of these collection class has the ability to grow dynamically? a.Array b.Arrays c.ArrayList - Right answer in my opinion. d.(None of these)

-3. A HashMap allows the existence of: a.null values b.one null key c.(None of these) d.(All of these)
+3. A HashMap allows the existence of: a.null values b.one null key c.(None of these) d.(All of these) - Right answer in my opinion.

-4. Which interface restricts duplicate elements? a.Set b.List
+4. Which interface restricts duplicate elements? a.Set - Right answer in my opinion. b.List c.Map
-   c.Map
    d.(All of these)